anettszs/GCRidgeline/README.md

 # Globular Cluster Ridgeline

 This project focuses on the analysis of stellar data from globular clusters using data retrieved from the Gaia archive.
-There are two main jupyter notebooks.
+There are two main jupyter notebooks:

-\begin{itemize}
-\item A data acquisition script that downloads relevant stellar parameters for a selected globular cluster.
+- A data acquisition script that downloads relevant stellar parameters for a selected globular cluster.
-\item An analysis script that processes the data.
+- An analysis script that processes the data.
 It creates the color-magnitude diagram (CMD) of the cluster and then compresses it into a well-defined ridgeline.
-\end{itemize}

 ## Contents